MansoorAZafar/Cloud-Point-Renderer/README.md

 ./run.sh

-# 3.5 If you want to run with your own object
+# 3.1 If you want to run with your own object
 ./run.sh [path-to-file].[extension]
 # ex.
 ./run.sh resources/Cube.txt

+# 3.2 If you want to run with your own density
+./run.sh [path-to-file].extension [density]
+# ex.
+./run.sh resources/Cube.txt 1000
 ```

 # Rendering Your Own Objects